joeblankenship1/thesis_blockchain/code_analysis/README.md

-﻿# PyEthereum Code Walk-through Analysis
+﻿# Pyethereum Code Walk-through Analysis

 Parsing the Docstring from the source code was done in Jupyter Notebook using Python 3.5.
-The node/edge files and the resulting graph were created in Gephi.
+The node/edge files and the resulting graph were created in Gephi 0.9.1.

 **Please submit issues if you think something is wrong or can be improved.**